simonvomeyser/simple-web-dev/resources/markdown/do-not-use-a-ftp-client.md

 ---
-title: You might not need a FTP client to deploy your website…
+title: You might not need an FTP client to deploy your website…
 release_date: February 2020
 slug: do-not-use-a-ftp-client
 excerpt: >-
-  For a long time I was really hesitant to dive into the world of alternatives to FTP Clients for deployment.
+  For a long time I was hesitant to dive into alternatives and always used FTP clients for deployment.

-  But there are a few small steps that really are easy without sailing rough seas on docker ships.
+  Recently I noticed there are a many small steps without immediately sailing rough seas on docker ships.
 tags:
   - Backend
   - Dev Ops